 Sometimes all you need is that one little piece of evidence.
 Sometimes you just need that one little ingredient.
 But, quoting the Stones, "You can't always get what you want".

 But sometimes you get what you need.
 I learned that early on.
 My grandmother learned to cook in the depression era and could make about anything without some ingredient, be it flour, or eggs or sugar, finding substitutes in her cupboard or in the wild.
 From her, widowed in her 30's when my Norweigian grandfather was killed in a logging accicdent, my Mom, and the next generation learned to fix their weapons and tools with what was on hand, build a fire from scratch and just generally survive.
-But they did more than survive, they learned to make and tend to wondrous things.
+But they did more than survive, they learned to make and tend to wondrous things, everything from scratch to save money.
 I've learned to do the same.

 But bluing does get worn, rusted or or gouged with use, and we find yourself soon singing the blues again.
 But I might advise, for the average person, to use a cold blue just for those small little touch ups.
 Cold blues only work on normal carbon steels.
 Some guns, or parts thereon--such as the barrels on my Remington 700 Magnums--are made of stainless steel.
 They are not blued but darkened with a plating that gives the illusion of bluing.
 If the metal shows absolutely no sign of darkening, it's probably stainless or some other alloy, which may require a custom touch-up job.

 Bluing only works on steel or stainless steel parts for protecting against corrosion.
 Because it changes the Fe into Fe3O4, it does not work on non-ferrous material.
 Aluminum and polymer parts are largely unaffected by bluing; no protection against corrosion is provided by bluing processes on them, although uneven staining of the aluminum and polymer parts can be caused by attempts at bluing.